Lead Designer & Developer

 In my ideation, I explored how shapes and motion could metaphorically represent wealth distribution.
 I sketched storyboard options that featured expanding circles, diminishing rectangles, and directional lines—symbols of imbalance and loss.

 I translated my sketches into Processing, experimenting with geometric primitives.
 Early prototypes focused on animating a circle and rectangle to represent the wealthiest 10% versus the rest of society.
-Iterations explored:
+Core themes implemented implemented:

 Circle expansion rate (representing asset concentration).